Washer and Dryer Dimensions Explained (3 Diagrams Included)

 Standard Washer and Dryer Dimensions

-A washing machine and tumble dryer are an essential part of any modern home.
+A washing machine and tumble dryer are essential parts of any modern home.
 If you are lucky enough to have a separate laundry room, you won’t need to worry about the space occupied by these appliances.
 However, if you don’t have much space in your home, you may want to consider getting a stackable washer and dryer instead.

 The height of standard washers and dryers should also be considered.
 This is usually between 35-43 inches.

-For depth, standard size washers and dryers are around 28-34 inches, but you also need to allow an additional 6 inches of clearing space.
+For depth, standard-size washers and dryers are around 28-34 inches, but you also need to allow an additional 6 inches of clearing space.

 Front-Loading Washer and Dryer Dimensions